floweredscarf/su25/labs/lab09/index.md

 Compiling and running `Sorter` like above will tell us exactly how long it takes to sort an array of 300 randomly chosen elements.

-Alternatively, you can set command line arguments in IntelliJ by clicking on the class name next to the green run button on the top left and select "Edit Configurations."
-After that you can enter command line arguments into the "Program arguments" field.
+Alternatively, you can set command line arguments in IntelliJ by clicking on the class name next to the green run button on the top left and selecting "Edit Configurations."
+Next, you can enter command line arguments into the "Program arguments" field.